leesean5150/ml_pipeline/README.md

     - GRADIENT_LEARNING_RATE, which indicates the amount of contribution that each new tree has for the models overall prediction.
 The default should be left at 0.1.
 ## Pipeline Logic
 The overarching pipeline consists of a preprocessing step followed by the classifier.
 This passes the cleaned and processed data into the machine learning model to generate a model to predict whether the call is a scam.
 There was an attempt to use the Synthetic Minority Over-sampling Technique because of the overwhelming number of non-scam calls in comparison to scam calls, but it caused accuracy and precision of the model to drop significantly, so it was dropped from the planned pipeline.
-The code however, remains in main.py and there is an option to toggle it on or off in the .env file.
-This can be seen in the image below:\
+The code however, remains in main.py and there is an option to toggle it on or off in the .env file.\
 \
 The preprocessing step is a column transformer which helps to handle potential errors in the dataset.
-This column transformer contains two different pipelines, the categorical processor and the numerical processor, to handle the categorical column and the numerical column respectively.
-This can be seen in the image below:\
+This column transformer contains two different pipelines, the categorical processor and the numerical processor, to handle the categorical column and the numerical column respectively.\
 \
 The categorical processor contains two steps, SimpleImputer and OneHotencoder.
-The SimpleImputer handles missing/null values in the column, and applies the chosen strategy to it, while the OneHotEncoder handles unkown categories that were not seen in the training set, and applies the chosen strategy to it.
-This can be seen in the image below:\
+The SimpleImputer handles missing/null values in the column, and applies the chosen strategy to it, while the OneHotEncoder handles unkown categories that were not seen in the training set, and applies the chosen strategy to it.\
 \
 The numerical processor contains two steps as well, SimpleImputer and StandardScaler.
-The SimpleImputer handles missing/null values in the column, and applies the chosen strategy to it, while the StandardScaler normalizes the data, so that everything is properly scaled.
-This can be seen in the image below:\
+The SimpleImputer handles missing/null values in the column, and applies the chosen strategy to it, while the StandardScaler normalizes the data, so that everything is properly scaled.\
 \
 Before the data is even passed into either the numerical or categorical processor, it also need to be cleaned and transformed.
 This step includes:
 - Removing non_unique IDS